mangtronix/LuxSwarm/README.md

   * Can flash using the Java flash tool, need to replace the firmware/firmware.json file to add the correct settings for flashing the D1 Mini (https://github.com/mangtronix/LuxSwarm/blob/master/Code/firmware.json)

 * Arduino (https://www.arduino.cc/en/Main/Software)
   * The Serial Monitor can be used to check the output from the ESPixelStick connected over USB
     * The Serial Monitor baud rate must be set to 115200

 ### Control Software

-You can control the Lux Swarm any software that can output MIDI or network DMX (sACN / E1.31 protocol)
+You can control the Lux Swarm any software that can output DMX using the sACN / E1.31 protocol

 * Mad Mapper (https://madmapper.com/)
   * Settings: